Kosmik123/Xarlabs/README.md

 Upon assigning the ProceduralMeshAsset object to the ProceduralMesh component, the mesh will be assigned to the MeshFilter and automatically refreshed in case of any change.
 Mesh will also be refreshed on game start.
 It can be also refreshed manually by choosing "Refresh" option from component context menu.
 Disabling the component disables the automatic refreshing.

 Alternatively the mesh can be exported as a static *.mesh* file and applied manually to a MeshFilter (or even MeshCollider).
 To do that there is an "Export" context menu option in every ProceduralMeshAsset object.
 This way the mesh can be assigned to appropriate components without using ProceduralMesh component.

+While refreshing the ProceduralMesh the warning is called, because of assigning sharedMesh property of MeshFilter in `OnValidate`.
+As far as I know it can't be avoided, but it doesn't break any functionality.

 #### DropProceduralMeshAsset
 **DropProceduralMeshAsset** is a concrete class of ProceduralMeshAsset which creates a drop-shaped mesh with a cone on one side and a spherical surface on the other.
 There are several properties that specify the details of the shape: